Suboxone

 Is Suboxone bad for your teeth?

-It’s worth noting that such oral health problems are not unique to Suboxone.
-Experiencing dental health issues is a common side effect of letting medications dissolve in the mouth.
+It's also worth noting that such oral health problems are not unique to Suboxone.
+Experiencing dental health issues is a common side effect of many medications that dissolve in the mouth.
+Thankfully, dentists and other oral health professionals can identify and treat these issues.

 Tips for reducing dental problems while using Suboxone